hgyxbll/cheat/README.md

 ### Running Tests

-Tests compile into an executable.
+Tests compile into an executable, which takes care of the testing and the reporting.

+    [user@computer ~]$

 The executable runs tests in
  an isolated subprocess, so